tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 Now the compiler knows enough about what generic type is being passed into the method.

-The improvements in Java 8 include better support for this, so generally speaking where you would have needed a "type witness", you no longer do.
+The improvements in Java 8 include better support for this, so generally speaking where you would have needed a type witness, you no longer do.

 Our example of calling the `processNames` now compiles!